Jamie Barrow: Man found guilty of murdering mum and daughters in fire

 On Tuesday a jury found him guilty of the more serious charges.

-The trial had previously been told Barrow had poured petrol through the letterbox of the family's flat, in Fairisle Close, on 20 November and set it alight.
+The trial heard Barrow had poured petrol through the letterbox of the family's flat, in Fairisle Close, on 20 November and set it alight.

 Jurors were told he was unhappy about bags of rubbish being left in an alleyway behind where he and the victims lived.